Overbrushing: Watch out for too much of a good thing

 The people most at risk for tooth or gum damage from overbrushing are those who are particularly diligent about their oral care and those who use medium- or hard-bristled toothbrushes.
 Other factors, such as a genetic predisposition to receding gums, clenching or grinding your teeth or having had your teeth straightened with braces, can increase your risk for damage from overbrushing.

 Brushing vigorously isn’t necessary to remove plaque.
-“Plaque is so soft that you could remove it with a rag if you could reach all the surfaces where it hides,” says Ken Sutherland, DDS, a Delta Dental dentist consultant.
+“Plaque is so soft that you could remove it with a rag if you could reach all the surfaces where it hides,” says Kevin Sheu, DDS, director of professional services for Delta Dental.
 “Thoroughness is what is required for plaque removal, not aggressive brushing.
 You’re not going to achieve any extra benefit by brushing hard.”

 Changing brushing habits can usually stop the problem from getting worse.
 In cases of severe toothbrush abrasion, dentists can fill in the grooves with bonding material.